 Heather is a Trustee of Norfolk Citizens Advice and volunteers both as an Adviser and in the Witness Support service.
-She is Chair of the Dog Welfare Trust, Editor of a Community Newsletter, and author.
+She is also the author of ‘Secret Places’, the first in the DI Geldard series of crime novels.

 Her recent career has included Chair of Cambridgeshire Community Services NHS Trust, Deputy Chair of Norfolk Community Health and Care NHS Trust, non-executive director of the Food Standards Agency, Assistant Boundary Commissioner, and Chair of the HGCA Wheat Committee which selects new varieties of wheat for the Recommended List.